 Q: What if I encounter a problem during my internship?

-A: Interns are required to report any internship issues or difficulties to the QB3-Berkeley program manager, company supervisor, or human resources representative.
-The company supervisor will discuss an unsatisfactory situation with the intern and notify the QB3-Berkeley Program Manager.
+A: Interns are required to report any internship issues or difficulties to the QB3-Berkeley program coordinator, company supervisor, or human resources representative.
+The company supervisor will discuss an unsatisfactory situation with the intern and notify the QB3-Berkeley program coordinator.
 Grounds for immediate dismissal from the program include failure to fulfill responsibilities due to tardiness, absence, or other forms of undependability or incompetence.

 Q: I'm a transfer student.
 Am I eligible?

-A: Transfer students must put in one semester of coursework at UC Berkeley before applying to the program.
-Students are eligible to apply during their first registered semester.
-Transfer transcripts should be mailed to the program office, 574 Stanley Hall, #3220, Attn: QB3-Berkeley Undergraduate Biotech Internship Program.
+A: Transfer students must complete one semester of coursework at UC Berkeley before applying to the program.

 Q: Can foreign undergraduate students with F-1 or J-1 visas apply to the program?

 A: Most companies will accept undergraduate foreign students with F-1or J-1 visas.
 However, UC Berkeley undergraduates are required to retain a work permit from the UCB Services for International Students and Scholars (SISS) office prior to starting an internship with a local biotech company.
 We highly recommend that you contact the SISS office before you apply to the program.
 Your internship is considered "off campus employment."
 Contact SISS with questions at email@example.com or visit their website at http://internationaloffice.berkeley.edu/.
 The SISS office is located at 2299 Piedmont Avenue (at International House), UC Berkeley, Berkeley, CA 94720-2321, (510) 642-2818, (510) 643-7289 (fax).